Studio C

 The show traces its roots to the Brigham Young University sketch comedy troupe Divine Comedy, which shares some cast members with Studio C. The show's name is a reference to the studio in the BYU Broadcasting Building where the show is primarily taped.

-As of July 2022, Studio C has a YouTube channel with over 2.6 million subscribers and more than 2.5 billion total views.
-Their channel features many skits from the show, along with a few YouTube exclusives.
-Studio Cs most popular video is "Top Soccer Shootout Ever With Scott Sterling", which, by the end of 2019, had over 88 million views on YouTube.
-Studio C posts new videos on YouTube every Tuesday and Friday.
+As of November 2025, the Studio C YouTube channel has over 3.4 million subscribers and has received more than 3 billion total views.

 In August 2018, it was confirmed that Studio C would have a 10th season but the ten original cast members would be leaving after the 9th season to create and star together on a new family-comedy network called JK!
 Studios.
 In addition to Johnson and Pence's return, the 10th season and onward feature all-new cast members.

 In October 2020, it was announced that Jason Gray would return to Studio C as a permanent cast member in the fourteenth season during Fall 2021.
+Gray was not a cast member during Seasons 19 and 20 of the show.

+On July 19, 2023, JK!
+Studios released a full-length movie titled "Go West" in Utah theaters, containing the original 10 cast members of Studio C. It was released nationally on August 11.
+In 2024, many of the members of JK!
+Studios, in conjunction with Canadian improvisational comedian Colin Mochrie (of Whose Line Is It Anyway? fame), announced plans to release Villains Inc., a self-funded production with plans to use crowdfunding to pay for independent distribution.

+On April 27, 2024, Studio C announced that Matt Meese would be returning for seasons 19 and 20 of the series, airing Fall 2024 and Spring 2025.
+As of season 21, he is still a main cast member.

+On September 25, 2024, BYUtv announced special guests for season 19 (Steven He and Terry Crews), and season 20 (Jack McBrayer and Will Forte) of Studio C. BYUtv also announced that the Studio C YouTube channel has reached 3 billion views.